 7. Have a picnic cooking competition

 Make the most of staying at home for your holidays by planning activities with others – your friends, family, and acquaintances.
 Make it fun (and competitive) by organizing a group picnic where each person or family handles a meal course or food item – with everyone else providing a score out of ten.
 For the winner, there could await recognition and a little group cheer – and for the abject loser, they’ll only be a label of picnic challenge failure.

 8. Create an Eden all of your own

 Give your backyard a green makeover – plant native plants and begin a veg patch.
 Get the kids involved by allotting them their own spaces – allowing them to choose what they wish to plant.
 Task them with nurturing their carrots, potatoes, or onions from fledgling seed to flourishing (and delicious) organic, ripe veg.

 9. If you’re out and about in the car, drive green

 When you travel over your staycation be sure to drive as greenly as possible by using your cruise control when appropriate; not accelerating rashly; avoiding (as much as possible) sharp braking; taking your time, as opposed to putting your pedal to the metal as though you have a deadline to meet.

 10. Bring your Staycation to a close with a well-earned veg-out in front of the TV

-OK, we admit it, this isn’t the greenest idea ever (after all, that TV is burning electricity, whilst that candy for the movies may also have been shipped a good number of miles), but following a week full of activities, you’ve earned some rest and relaxation.
+OK, we admit it, this isn’t the greenest idea ever (after all, that TV is burning electricity, whilst that candy for the movies may also have been shipped a good number of miles), but following a week full of activities, you’ve earned some relaxation.

 See?
 We told you that your next holiday wouldn’t be one filled with “I’m boooooooored”, ringing in your ears.
 So, enjoy your next staycation, and let us know all about it in the comment section.